- 1 Eligibility and Enrollment for Members

 - 8 Service Frequency Billing Parameters

-Alliance Health authorizes an array of Medicaid and State-funded services for individuals with mental illness, substance use disorders, and intellectual and developmental disabilities who reside in Durham, Wake, Cumberland and Johnston counties.
+Alliance Health authorizes an array of Medicaid and non-Medicaid (State-funded) services for individuals with mental illness, substance use disorders, and intellectual and developmental disabilities who reside in Durham, Wake, Cumberland and Johnston counties.

 For access to specific authorization information, benefit plans and other resources, use the Page Contents menu to your right.